 provide a section detailing the performance of the code generated for the benchmarks.
 This section must contain graphs comparing the run-times of the generated code (with and without optimizations) and the C equivalent code compiled using gcc or clang (with and without optimizations).

-Grades will be determined by performance on programming projects, your final submission, the quizzes, and the final paper A small fraction of the grade is determined by the labs, and by the instructor’s whim.
+Grades will be determined by performance on programming projects, your final submission, and the quizzes.
 The breakdown of the grade is as follows: